Grand, Leeds

 Davies's understanding of Gilbert's attack on moral hypocrisy is also marvellously acute.
 Sir Ruthven (Grant Doyle) and Sir Despard (Richard Burkhard), like Jekyll and Hyde alter egos, swivel between amorality and cringe-making respectability.
 Rose Maybud (Amy Freston) looks like the young Wallis Simpson but glides from man to man motivated by the prissiest ideals of etiquette and decorum.
 Heather Shipp's Mad Margaret, wheeling the detritus of her life about in a pram, is the victim of a world only fractionally less crazed than she is.
 Wickedly funny yet unsettling, Shipp's performance is typical of the evening as a whole.

+The singing is consistently fine: Doyle, gauchely attractive, and the glorious sounding Freston are outstanding.
 The occasional lack of panache in John Wilson's conducting will probably vanish during the run.
 Davies's treatment of the hauntings leaves you open-mouthed, though someone should do something about the over-amplified thunder that obliterates the altogether creepier goings-on in the score.
 That apart, however, this is one of the great Gilbert and Sullivan stagings – on a par with Jonathan Miller's famous production of The Mikado and just as worthy of cult status in years to come.